Machine Learning Theory

 How do machine learning algorithms work?

-How much data do we need in order to guarantee that we actually learned something?
+How much data do they need in order to learn?

 This is a theoretical, proof-based course, and our focus will be on algorithms with rigorous guarantees wherever they are to be had.